Piwigo/piwigo-bootstrap-darkroom/README.md

 To make changes to the scss files, setup the project using `npm install`, change the files and run `npm run build`.

+### Thanks
+* Phil Bayfield for his work on the Bootstrap Default theme, which this theme was initiallly based on as a child theme.
+It's grown up now.
+* The Piwigo Team for a great gallery software

 ### License

 ```